eerico/Master-semester-project/Readme.txt

 -Delete vertices using right-click + shift.
 -Move the scene using the left-click.

--When simplififying either the floor plan or the profile (assuming the simplification window is open), use right-click on a vertex to define the begining and again right click on an other vertex to define the end of the part that will be simplified.
+-When simplifying either the floor plan or the profile (assuming the simplification window is open), use right-click on a vertex to define the beginning and again right click on an other vertex to define the end of the part that will be simplified.
 Do not try to play with the floor plan or the profile when the simplification window is open.